 Your business is personal; your marketing advice should be personal, too.

 This piece of advice might specifically relate to how we work at Murray Dare, but it’s our experience that SMEs are run by individuals who want to be spoken to as just that—individuals.

-We find that by speaking to business leaders on this level, on a one-to-one basis, our strategies are made smarter, our output more concise, and our content far more effective.
+We find that when we speak to business leaders on this level, on a one-to-one basis, our strategies become smarter, our output more concise, and our content far more effective.